alanef/simple-google-maps-short-code/src/readme.txt

 =How do I change the initial zoom?=

-Initial zoom can be controlled with teh shortcode  option zoom=   the default is zoom=15  use for instance zoom=10 to zoom out
+Initial zoom can be controlled with the shortcode  option zoom=   the default is zoom=15  use for instance zoom=10 to zoom out

 `[pw_map address="New York City" zoom="8" key="YOUR API KEY"]`